 The repossession of a house is often a devastating, life-changing event.
-While most repossession orders are avoidable, some are handed down by the courts erroneously.
+Unfortunately, while most repossession orders are avoidable, some are handed down by the courts erroneously.

 Anyone who has their home repossessed has the right of appeal — on a range of grounds.
-Most successful appeals occur where the spectre of eviction was a factor.
-This is because the courts accept that people panic when their home is in jeopardy.
+However, most successful appeals occur where the spectre of eviction is a factor as the courts accept that people panic when their home is in jeopardy.

 If you or your legal representative can demonstrate solid grounds for an appeal, there’s a reasonable chance of buying yourself more time.